 Do cats have whiskers on their body?

 No, they do not have whiskers all over their bodies.
-Cats have whiskers on their heads – on their whisker pads, located between the corners of the mouths and the outer edges of the nose, and above their eyes, and also on the back of their forelegs.
+Instead, cats have whiskers on their heads – on their whisker pads, located between the corners of the mouths and the outer edges of the nose, above their eyes, and on the back of their forelegs.

 As you can see, a cat’s whiskers are extremely important because they are sensory organs.
-A cat’s leg whiskers are essential for hunting, as well as its interaction with the environment.
-Whiskers act like a cat’s GPS system making them able to move around even when they can’t see.
+A cat’s leg whiskers are essential for hunting and interacting with the environment.
+Whiskers act like a cat’s GPS system, allowing them to move around even when they can’t see.

 Have you noticed your cat’s leg whiskers?
 What about the whiskers above its eyes?
 Have you ever seen your cat shed its whiskers?
 Have you ever seen your cat move its whiskers?
 Tell us all about it in the comments section below.